 3. Dazzle little ones with impressive holiday lights across New Jersey.

-4. Let imaginations run wild at indoor play centers, including The Busy Bee, Imagine That!!!, and Giggles.
+4. Let imaginations run wild at indoor play centers, including Woodland Indoor Playground and the Village Play Cafe.
 (For more, check out our guides to play spaces in North Jersey, Central, or South Jersey.)

-5. Or play for FREE at these indoor playgrounds and stores around the state.
+5. Or play for FREE at these indoor playgrounds and stores around the state like the Disney Junior Play Zone.

 Kids get hands-on learning experiences at the Liberty Science Center.
 Photo courtesy of LSC

 6. Encourage hands-on learning at Liberty Science Center’s I Explore exhibit just for 2–5 year olds.
-Or catch a show at the enormous, new planetarium.
+Or catch a show at the enormous planetarium.

 7. Enjoy a zoo, carousel, train, and super-sized playground at Van Saun County Park.